ccwang002/ccwang002.github.io/content/pages/about.md

 (This page also has a [Chinese version](./zh.html#about-me))

-Hi, I'm Liang Bo Wang (王亮博).
-Most people call me 亮亮 (Liang-liang, or liang<sup>2</sup>).
+Hi, I'm Liang-Bo Wang（王亮博）.
+Most people call me 亮亮 (or liang<sup>2</sup>, pronounced as Liang-liang).
+In the United States, people now call me Bobo since it is easier to pronunce :)

-I'm a Bioinformatics Ph.D student in Washington University in St. Louis.
+I'm studying Computational and Systems Biology as a Ph.D student in Washington University in St. Louis.
 My previous interns include Microsoft Research Asia (MSRA) and [Pinkoi].
 I grew up in Taipei, Taiwan.

 My CV is [here](/CV.pdf) (a PDF file).